 Corning produces and sells specialty glasses, ceramics, and related materials worldwide.
 Its products are used in everything from flat-screen TVs to optical fiber to biosensors for drug research.
-And its popular Gorilla Glass technology is used in smartphones, tablets, and touch-enabled laptops.
-Corning currently sports a five star rating in CAPS and is yielding 2.7%.
+And its Gorilla Glass technology is used in smartphones, tablets, and touch-enabled laptops.
+Corning currently sports a five-star rating in CAPS and is yielding 2.7%.

 Coach is a marketer of fine accessories and gifts for men and women.
 Its product offerings include handbags, women's and men's accessories, footwear, outerwear, business cases, sunwear, watches, travel bags, jewelry, and fragrance.
 Fools have given Coach a four-star rating in CAPS, and its stock is yielding 2.5%.

-Cummins designs, manufactures, distributes and services diesel and natural gas engines, electric power generation systems, and engine-related component products, including filtration and emissions solutions, fuel systems, controls and air handling systems.
-CAPS participants have awarded Cummins with the highest five-star rating, and the company is paying out a 2% dividend yield.
+Cummins designs, manufactures, distributes, and services diesel and natural gas engines, electric power generation systems, and engine-related component products, including filtration and emissions solutions, fuel systems and controls, and air handling systems.
+CAPS participants have awarded Cummins with the highest five-star rating, and the company is paying out a 1.9% dividend yield.

 The Foolish bottom line